carolinefve/braccio/README.md

    - VCC → 5V
    - GND → GND
    - Trig → Digital Pin 2
+   - Echo → Digital Pin 4
+3. Attach the sensor to the robot's base for optimal object detection
+4. Connect Arduino to your computer via USB

 ### Software Installation
 1. Download or clone the `braccio.ino` file